ClementNerma/Rave/docs/books/hybrid.md

   }

-  // Receive damages from an ennemy public func receiveDamages(amount: int, ennemyName: string) : void {
+  // Receive damages from an ennemy public func receiveDamages(amount: int, ennemyName: string) {
     // Check if this hero is dead
     if (@hp is 0) {
       println!(`${@name} did not receive any damage because he's dead.`);